Masterización de Audio con MasteringBOX

 m-audio speaker

-For EDM you may want to check the M-Audio BX5 2.1 System that includes a sub-woofer.
+For EDM, you may want to check the M-Audio BX5 2.1 System, which includes a subwoofer.

 The main characteristics of the BX5 are: